 Terms used to describe dispersion components include internal or noncontinuous phase to describe the dispersed phase component (the particles) and the external or continuous phase to describe the dispersion medium.
 The different phases of the dispersion components can be the same state of matter, such as with an oil droplet-in-water (o/w) emulsion, or different states of matter, such as a suspension of solid crystals in water.
 How dispersions are classified can also vary, with the two main approaches to classification being (1) the nature of the dispersion's internal and external phases (e.g., solid, liquid, or gas) and (2) the size range of its dispersed particles (e.g., colloidal versus coarse).

 DISPERSED SYSTEMS CLASSIFIED BY THEIR PHASES

 Table 8-1 lists several examples of dispersions classified by the states of matter that comprise the dispersed phase and the dispersion medium.
 In addition to the macromolecular dispersions, liquid-in-liquid emulsions, and solid-in-liquid suspensions mentioned, they include solid-in-solid suspensions (e.g., some suppositories), semisolid emulsions (e.g., creams), and gas-in-liquid foams.
 Adding to the spectrum of available dispersions are those that have more than two phases.
-Common examples of these include the typical over-the-counter hydrocortisone cream, in which the solid hydrocortisone crystals are suspended in an oil–water emulsion cream base, and ice cream, which contains a mixture of solid (ice crystals), liquid (fat globules), and ...
+Common examples of these include the typical over-the-counter hydrocortisone cream, in which the solid hydrocortisone crystals are suspended in an oil–water emulsion cream base, and ice cream, which contains a mixture of solid (ice crystals), liquid (fat ...